abdulhye/BulkForwardOldEmailInGmail/README.md

 1. Please create a filter upon a search criteria for all incoming messages to the relevant email address, in this way new emails will be fwded to the account
 2. Create a filter based on old emails and if possible, assign it a label.
 3. Open up a Google sheet, add two columns , GmailLabel .
 AutoForwardEmail  and then put the label and email address in the file (see example image Forward_Old_Email at https://goo.gl/photos/5FyZP8RA58TxpXJKA )
-4. In Google Sheet, Go to Tools -> Script Editor  ; Copy paste the script SendEmailViaGmail script
+4. In Google Sheet, Go to Tools -> Script Editor  ; Copy paste the script FwdOldMailInGmail script
 5. In Script Editor, go to File -> Project Properties-> Script Properties.
 Set four (4) variables.
 CurrentMessage (set to 0)
 BatchSize (set to 100, this is the max number of emails that Gmail allows to send in one day)